Basic Breed Information

 HEAD: triangular, where all sides are equally long; with good height when seen in profile; forehead slightly rounded; long, straight profile without break in line (no stop)

 EARS: large, with good width at the base; pointed tips; with lynx-like tufts and long hair out of the ears; high and open, so that the outer lines of the ears follow the line of the head down to the chin

-EYES: large and oval, well opened, set slightly oblique; alert expression; all colours permitted, regardless of coat colour
+EYES: large and oval, well opened, set slightly oblique; alert expression; all colors permitted, regardless of coat color

 BODY: long, strongly built; solid bone structure